developeravi0/currency/README.md

-# currency
+# Currency Coverter
-Made a currency converter in just 15 line of code
+Made a currency converter in python in just 15 line of code